Koopman operator-based discussion on partial observation in stochastic systems: Numerical experiments on the noise effects

-In Table~\ref{table_exponents_1}, we summarized the power-law exponent $\alpha_1$ in \eref{eq_fitting_function} for the Lorentz system.
+In Table~\ref{table_exponents_1}, we summarize the power-law exponent $\alpha_1$ in \eref{eq_fitting_function} for the Lorenz system.
 Here, we repeated the same procedure for Fig.~\ref{fig5} five times and evaluated the means and standard deviations for the exponent $\alpha_1$.
 Although it is difficult to capture the meaning of the exponent $\alpha_1$, the exponent would reflect the effect of the unobserved part of the partial observation.
-The reason is as follows: \begin{itemize} \item Although the EDMD algorithm can adequately deal with noise effects, partial observation causes a decrease in accuracy due to noise effects.
-The decrease occurs if the noise effects are orthogonal to the spanned space by the observable functions. \item As discussed in Sec.~5.5, $\underline{X_3}$ is the most significantly affected by partial observations.
+The reason is as follows: \begin{itemize} \item Although the EDMD algorithm can adequately deal with noise effects, partial observation causes an increase in error due to noise effects.
+The error remains unaffected only when the noise effects are orthogonal to the space generated by the observable function. \item As discussed in Sec.~5.5, $\underline{X_3}$ is the most significantly affected by partial observations.
 Then, the exponent $\alpha_1$ for $\mathbb{E}[\underline{X_3}]$ is the largest in Table~\ref{table_exponents_1}.
-Note that the values of accuracy for $\mathbb{E}[\underline{X_3}]$ are the smallest in Fig.~\ref{fig5}; the increase in the accuracy due to the partial observation is not directly related to the actual accuracy values. \item For the $\rho=13$ case, all the exponents $\alpha_1$ becomes small.
-The reason is that the term $\rho \underline{X_1}$ in \eref{eq_Lorentz_2} becomes smaller, and the effects of the partial observation are also smaller.
+Note that the error values for $\mathbb{E}[\underline{X_3}]$ are the smallest in Fig.~\ref{fig5}; the increase in error due to the partial observation is not directly related to the actual error. \item All the exponents $\alpha_1$ for $\rho=13$ are smaller than those for $\rho=28$.
+The reason is that the term $\rho \underline{X_1}$ in \eref{eq_Lorenz_2} becomes smaller, and the effects of the partial observation also diminish.
 In particular, the effects of noise in $\underline{X_1}$ are reduced directly via the term $\rho \underline{X_1}$, and $\underline{X_2}$ is most significantly affected. \end{itemize}

 From the above discussion, we expect that the power-law form and its exponent reflect some parts of the effects of the partial observation.
 If the ignored term has a strong nonlinearity, the impact of the partial observation should be considerable.
 Then, we perform additional numerical experiments for the following modified van der Pol systems, in which we replace \eref{eq_vdP_2} with